dshanske/indieweb-post-kinds/readme.txt

 		* New Function get_post_mf2meta to retrieve the mf2 prefixed metadata
 		* Supports setting the post kind for posts created by Micropub plugin
-		* Rearrangement of classes and functions in an attempt to simplify = Version 2.0.2 =
+		* Rearrangement of classes and functions in an attempt to simplify
+		* Settings Page Now Allows You to Select which Kinds to Show in the New Post UI = Version 2.0.2 =
 		* Change markup to use e-content instead of p-content
 		* Add versioning for CSS